-Metal-Rules.com: It seems that in a way you are a bit of stuck on the word “Hollywood” since it’s been always present in your music…
+Metal-Rules.com: It seems that, in a way, you are a bit stuck on the word “Hollywood” since it’s always been present in your music…

-Phil Lewis: Well, “Brixton Forever” doesn’t quite have the same ring you know.
+Phil Lewis: Well, “Brixton Forever” doesn’t quite have the same ring, you know.
 There’s a certain vocabulary for 80s bands that we have to stick to.
 There’s a certain… there’s no point in us trying to do something fancy because it will piss off fans.
-So I just feel that it’s… well we came up with the title first and then we put the songs together to go around it.
+So I just feel that it’s… well, we came up with the title first, and then we put the songs together to go around it.
 It doesn’t really mean anything specifically.
-It’s just in my opinion a cool title and it works well.
-You know that was the first and really only suggestion we came up with and you know I said look if someone comes up with a better suggestion we’ll do it but.
-So that was pretty much the working title and it just stuck.
+It’s just, in my opinion, a cool title,e and it works well.
+You know that was the first and really only suggestion we came up with, and you know I said, look if someone comes up with a better suggestion, we’ll do it but.
+So that was pretty much the working title, and it just stuck.

 THE EARLY YEARS